PlanktoScope/PlanktoScope/documentation/docs/reference/software/subsystems/installation.md

 This phase performs steps specific to the PlanktoScope's hardware:

-- Remaining configuration of networking: a hard-coded version of [`machine-name`](https://github.com/PlanktoScope/machine-name) is downloaded to `/usr/bin/machine-name`, `avahi-utils` is installed using APT, and various systemd services are created and enabled to update the PlanktoScope OS's networking configurations based on a machine name which will be determined by `machine-name` from the Raspberry Pi's serial number at every boot.
-Additional systemd services are created and enabled so that the PlanktoScope will be accessible over some additional mDNS names (namely, `pkscope.local` and `planktoscope.local`).

 - Setup of the PlanktoScope hardware controller: various Python tools (`pip`, `venv`, and `poetry`) are installed using APT, a hard-coded version of a hard-coded Git repository (namely [github.com/PlanktoScope/device-backend](https://github.com/PlanktoScope/device-backend)) is cloned, and various dependencies (both system libraries and Python packages) of the hardware controller are installed.
 The `planktoscope-org.device-backend.controller-adafruithat.service` and `planktoscope-org.device-backend.controller-planktoscopehat.service` systemd services are created, and the appropriate one is enabled depending on which HAT the PlanktoScope OS is being installed for.
 The appropriate hardware configuration file will also be copied into the location expected by the hardware controller.
 (Note: once the PlanktoScope hardware controller is containerized and managed in Forklift, this step will be eliminated.)

 - Setup of GPIO stepper initialization at boot: a systemd service is created to release the stepper motors at startup.
-(Note: this service currently doesn't work and will eventually be deleted or replaced.)
+(Note: this service currently doesn't work and will eventually be fixed, deleted, or replaced.)

 - Setup of the PlanktoScope Node-RED dashboard: Node-RED is installed, as well as a Python package required by the `adafruithat` version of the PlanktoScope Node-RED dashboard (Note: the dependency on that package will eventually be removed.).
 The appropriate version of the PlanktoScope Node-RED dashboard and will be copied to the location expected by Node-RED depending on which HAT the PlanktoScope OS is being installed for, along with the appropriate configuration file.
 Finally, `npm` packages required by the Node-RED dashboard are installed.
 (Note: once the Node-RED dashboard is containerized and managed in Forklift, this step will be eliminated.)